 Ski Insurance: Advice and Tips for your ski holiday

 Insurance is possibly the least appealing, but most necessary part of any skiing holiday.
 It is a condition of your holiday that all passengers have fully comprehensive 'Winter Sports' holiday insurance.

 As with any holiday there are risks such as Cancellation and Lost Luggage that you need to consider.
 Delay is made slightly more likely by the fact that you will be flying into areas where you need snow and ice to enjoy your holiday.
-Unfortunately a side effect of snow and ice is that it can sometimes make flying planes or driving coaches/taxis more difficult.
+Unfortunately, a side effect of snow and ice is that it can sometimes make flying planes or driving coaches/taxis more difficult.

 The overall rate of injuries has dropped by 50% and broken legs have decreased by 95% since the 70s.